dai2025/museum/README.md

-go on an outing to the upon.
+go on an outing to the underdog.

-up on
+upon
 ---------------

 > https://github.com/microsoft/MS-DOS